Bar Exam Preparation

 KU Law expects all its graduates to sit for the bar exam immediately after graduating from law school.
 It is at this point that most students are best positioned to succeed.

 Students with a hardship or other good cause to delay taking a bar exam may seek to delay their use of the Themis Bar Review program for up to one year.
-These students must inform the Assistant Dean for Academic Affairs by September 15 of their final year in school.
+These students must inform the Associate Dean for Academic Affairs by September 15 of their final year in school.
 Other requests to delay the Themis course may be allowed on a case-by-case basis.

 KU Law expects all its graduates to sit for the bar exam.
 Our research shows that graduates seeking employment in J.D.-Advantage and other professional jobs benefit from having sat for and passed the bar exam.